Honors & Awards

 Robinson was one of the most coveted defensive linemen recruits in the country.
 He comes to Lincoln after earning high school All-America honors at Higley High School in Arizona, where he is one of four finalists for the All-American Bowl National Defensive Player of the Year.

 As a senior, Robinson slid inside to play defensive tackle for the first time in his career.
 He registered 74 tackles, including 34 tackles for loss and seven sacks in 2018 while helping Higley to a 9-4 record and an appearance in the Arizona 5A semifinals.
 Robinson spent his junior season at his more natural position of defensive end, where he totaled 56 tackles, 30 TFLs, 13 sacks, five forced fumbles and three quarterback hurries for an 11-2 Higley team that advanced to the 4A state semifinals.
 Robinson earned first-team All-Arizona accolades in the big schools classification as a junior.
 As a sophomore, Robinson had 16 tackles, five tackles for loss and three sacks for an 11-2 Higley squad that made the 4A state semifinals.

 A consensus four-star recruit, Robinson was ranked as the No. 98 player in the country by Rivals and among the top 180 players nationally in the 247 Sports Composite rankings.
 He had offers from many of the top programs and chose Nebraska after also visiting Alabama, Oregon and USC.

 Ty is the son of Tresha Robinson, and he was born on May 3, 2001.
-His brother, Truitt, is a redshirt freshman receiver for the Huskers.
-Ty is a nutrition and health sciences major who earned his bachelor's degree from Nebraska in May of 2023.
-Robinson has volunteered with Husker Heroes, the Nebraska Football Road Race and local hospital visits.
+Ty was a nutrition and health sciences major and graduated in May of 2023.
+Robinson has volunteered with Husker Heroes, the Nebraska Football Road Race, the Lincoln Marathon, Matt Talbot Kitchen, the Huskers’ Day of Service and local hospital visits.